jlevy/the-art-of-command-line/README.md

 - [awesome-shell](https://github.com/alebcay/awesome-shell): A curated list of shell tools and resources.
 - [Strict mode](http://redsymbol.net/articles/unofficial-bash-strict-mode/) for writing better shell scripts.
+- [Filenames and Pathnames in Shell](http://www.dwheeler.com/essays/filenames-in-shell.html) : How to do it Correctly.

 ## Disclaimer